dhcmrlchtdj/sync-op/README.md

 # sync-op

 sync-op provides CML-like first-class synchronous operations.

-There are `Channel` and `select`.
+There are `Channel`, `select`, and more.
 If you know golang, they are similar.

 Just read the following example to see how to use them.

 ## Install